 Benefits under the Deferred Compensation Plan will be paid at the time and form as previously specified by our NEOs in accordance with the requirements of Section 409A of the Code.
 Such amounts may be paid in the form of a single lump sum payment or annual installments over a period of up to 10 years.
 Time-Based Restricted Stock Awards and Matching Awards contributed to the Deferred Compensation Plan may be paid in shares of our common stock, with fractional shares in cash at the discretion of the Compensation Committee.
 Each of our NEOs may change the time and/or form of payment, by making an election with the plan administrator at least one year before the date his/her Deferred Compensation Plan accounts would be paid in accordance with the requirements of Section 409A of the Code.
 Any such subsequent deferral election must delay our NEOs' benefit commencement date by at least five years.
-In addition, the Deferred Compensation Plan.
+In addition, the Deferred Compensation Plan permits our NEOs to obtain an earlier distribution in the event of "Hardship," as defined under the Deferred Compensation Plan.